A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X Y Z

 Hunter's Heartbeat: A Chronicle Of Two Generations Of A Professional Hunting Family In East Africa

 Hunter's Heartbeat: A Chronicle Of Two Generations Of A Professional Hunting Family In East Africa by Lionel A Hartley (1985) is an extremely well written exciting and entertaining book.
-The author's adventures come to life, every nerve wracking situation leaves a knot in the pit of your stomach.
+The author's adventures come to life with hunts after elephants in Uganda and Tanzania, plus buffalo, lion, sitatunga and other game in Kenya.

 Tony Henley